Inside Summit Series, the invite-only getaway striving for altruism

 Summit Outside was the triumphant inauguration of the organization’s new home base on Utah’s Powder Mountain that it had bought for $40 million with help from some wealthier members who are now building homes there.
 No Internet meant few distractions for a notoriously wired set who traded boardrooms for paintball and horseback riding in the wilderness.
 The band Poolside played poolside as Summitters swayed to the lazy dance rock, before night fell to the sounds of OutKast rapper Big Boi.
 Attendees were told they were the change-makers, responsible for delivering the empowerment vibration back to society.
 Cynicism was at a minimum.

-“Show love to the start-ups and don’t fanboy the big-timers”
+“Show love to the startups and don’t fanboy the big-timers”

-This Summit Series rule became more and more critical as the community tried to scale.
+This Summit rule became more and more critical as the community tried to scale.
 The disparity between speakers and attendees widened, and some big-wigs would get mobbed between sessions while snubbing those without fame.

 Summitters began to slip from being ‘like-minded’ into obvious homogeneity.
 “We’re all white dudes.
 We know it” Rosenthal says of the founding team.
 “It’s all referrals.
 There is a limitation to that”.
 New members mirrored the core, concentrated around Caucasians from NY, SF, and LA.